berkerunsal/react-php-docker-boilerplate/README.md

 ## Deployment

-A basic FTP deployment script is included, but this method is not recommended for production environments using Docker.
+A basic LFTP deployment script is included, but this method is not recommended for production environments using Docker.
 Ensure you configure the following variables in the ./deploy.sh script with your server and FTP credentials:

 ```
 REMOTE_USER="username@domain.com"